ericf1/ftwbot/README.md

 ---
 - Notify your server about Instagram posts and tweets from yourself or your favorite influencers!
 - Easy and intitutive set up and constant support.
 Just set it and forget it!
-- 24/7 runtime with on cloud servers!
+- 24/7 runtime on cloud servers!

 Commands
 ---